General Abelardo L. Rodriguez International Airport

 VFR

-General Abelardo L. Rodriguez International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 2,300 feet and 10 SM visibility.
+General Abelardo L. Rodriguez International Airport is currently reporting visual flight rules (VFR) conditions with few clouds at 2,000 feet and 8 SM visibility.
+Note: This observation is 1.1 hours old and conditions may have changed.

 Wind Analysis